 Trust from Users

 Users have become more aware in recent years of HTTP vs HTTPS trustworthiness with an added Google Chrome feature.
-Chrome and some other web browsers label HTTP websites as “Not Secure,” which means many users might scroll past your website and opt for the competition, reducing your traffic.
+Chrome and some other web browsers label HTTP sites as “Not Secure,” which means many users might scroll past your website and opt for the competition, reducing your traffic and your chances of good digital marketing.

 HTTPS, though it adds steps to the communication process, actually makes your website load speed faster.
 HTTPS transfers data faster, anticipates user requests, and compresses data to boost your load speeds.
 This is great for SEO!